 Although the lead time is shorter than with offset printing, screen printing also has preparation costs.
 This makes this printing technique suitable for higher runs or for prints with a prominent (house style) color.

 If there is color gradient (raster) in the artwork, screen printing is less suitable.
 This is because screen printing has the coarsest screen point (screen 27).
 We can print PMS colors both glossy (coated) and matt (uncoated).
 With screen printing, special printing inks are also possible (such as a glitter coating).

-Can of spot varnish
+Cans with of spot varnish

 If you apply offset printing to print your can, you could paint parts of your can with a spot varnish.
 Spot varnish is a glossy varnish that can be applied over the artwork as a separate print run.
 The combination of a matte can with a glossy logo or shiny elements can turn out to be very chic.
 To make the design stand out even more, you can apply varnishes or inks with a glitter or crackle effect.

-Tin with chalk face
+Tins with chalk face

-With a specially developed printing ink you can apply a chalk surface to the can or lid.
+With a specially developed printing ink, you can apply a chalk surface to the can or lid.
 This makes it possible to make the can (partially) writable with a piece of chalk or a marker.
 This way you can provide your can with a nice text, name, joke or personalized message and make it very special.
 This ink is popular in the typical black color of a blackboard, but all PMS colors are possible.

 Flock print can

 A special printing technique is that of the flock print.
 The process is similar to screen printing, but instead of ink, a velor-like material is used.
 A glue film is applied to the areas that have to be covered by means of a sea frame.
 Dust fibers are then injected with the help of static electricity.
 The end result of the flock printing technique has a high level of cuddiness.